 Ensuring access to quality and affordable healthcare should be something we can all agree on, regardless of party.
 But rather than addressing rising healthcare costs or the shortage of rural hospitals and providers, this Congress has created instability and threatened to take coverage away from millions of Americans.
 I support the goal of universal coverage and a path to get there, including improvements to the ACA and innovative approaches to bringing down the cost of care for everyone.

 As your Congresswoman, I will work to...

-Provide Universal Primary Care.
-While Congress plays politics with Americans’ health, they’ve been overlooking a powerful piece of a solution.
+Provide universal primary care.
+While Congress plays politics with Americans’ health, they’ve been overlooking a powerful piece of the solution.
 Making primary medical care free to all Americans could improve everyone’s health, while actually reducing costs for everyone.
 That’s because primary care visits are very inexpensive, but studies show that people who have regular access to their primary doctor are much less likely to get seriously ill, or to need expensive specialist treatment later on.
-As your Congresswoman I would work with legislators in both parties to explore universal primary care, a simple and practical step to making good health more accessible and affordable.
+As your Congresswoman, I would work with legislators in both parties to explore universal primary care - a simple and practical step to making good health more accessible and affordable for all.